 It’s no secret that in today’s world, having mobile presence is key to success.
 Mobile apps are everywhere, and they’re only becoming more popular.
 But when is the right time to build a mobile app?
 Should you consider a web app?
-This article will explore when to build a mobile app vs. a web app.
+This article will explore when to build mobile app vs. web app.

 Mobile App vs. Web App: What’s the Difference?